Ashu0039/simple-file-folder/README.md

 ## Select an item
 Click on any item (folder/file) to select it.
 Options available (Rename/Delete) will appear on the title bar.

+## Unselect an item
+Click on the same item (folder/file) to unselect it.
+OR.
+Click on the (X) icon in the titlebar.

 ## Open folder
 Double click on any folder to open it.<br><br>
 OR<br>